A Simple (and age old) formula on how to engage and retain your best.

 - How talent management technology can drive and support HiPo assessment, identification, development and engagement efforts at every turn.

-Register now to find out why it’s important to distinguish and engage high potential employees and how to retain them!
+Watch now to find out why it’s important to distinguish and engage high potential employees and how to retain them!

 About the Speakers

 Dr. Henryk Krajewski

 President, The Anderson Leadership Group

 Henryk Krajewski is an expert in the psychometric assessment of leadership talent.
 He serves as a consultant, facilitator and leadership coach to senior teams and CEOs in public, private and not-for-profit firms in North America, Europe and Australia.
 Henryk assists boards and executive management teams build sustainable stakeholder value by focusing on intangibles like leadership team effectiveness, decision making, risk management, culture, strategy, and talent management system alignment.